-To examine if the distribution of ratings given by each rater is pretty much indistinguishable from the other raters, we have also looked into the raw data using the usual one-dimensional summary statistics, the table of counts and the histogram based on each rater (See Figure 2).
-What we also considered is whether 13 artifacts are representative of the whole set of 91 artifacts, and we used the usual one-dimensional summary statistics for each rubric and based on each rater, the table of counts and histograms.
+The first research question focuses on the distributions of ratings between rubrics and raters, more specifically, to examine if there is any disparity in ratings by rubric or rater.
+We have looked into the distribution using the usual one-dimensional summary statistics, the table of counts and the histogram for each rubric and based on each rater (See Figure 1 and Figure 2).
+What we also considered is whether 13 artifacts are representative of the whole set of 91 artifacts, and the comparison is also performed for the subset of data that contains the 13 artifacts that were rated by all three raters to corroborate conclusions.
 Detailed analysis can be found in Appendix 1.

 Then, to address the question about whether the raters generally agree on their scores for each rubric, and is there one rater who disagrees with the others or do they all disagree, the measurement of agreement among the raters we used is the intraclass correlation (ICC).
-We focused on the subset of the data for just the 13 artifacts seen by all three raters, and fitted seven random-intercept models, one for each rubric, and calculate the seven ICC's.
+We the subset of the data for just the 13 artifacts seen by all three raters, and fitted seven random-intercept models, one for each rubric, and calculate the seven ICC's.
 After that, by making a 2-way table of counts for the ratings of each pair of raters and on each rubric, we shall have the the percent exact agreement between the two raters from the percentage of observations on the main diagonal, which helps us to determine who is agreeing with whom on each rubric.
-We also did the ICC calculations on the full data set to see whether the seven ICC's for the full data set agree with the seven ICC's for the subset corresponding to the 13 artifacts that all three raters saw.
-Detailed R analyses can be found in Appendix 2.
+We also did the ICC calculations on the full data set to see whether the seven ICC's for the full data set agree with the seven ICC's for the subset corresponding

-Variable Name Values Description (X) 1, 2, 3, Row number in the data set Rater 1, 2 or 3 Which of the three raters gave a rating (Sample) $1, 2, 3, \dots$ Sample number (Overlap) 1, 2,, 13 Unique identifier for artifact seen by all 3 raters Which semester the artifact came from Sex M or F Sex or gender of student who created the artifact RsrchQ 1, 2, 3 or 4 Rating on Research Question CritDes 1, 2, 3 or 4 Rating on Critique Design InitEDA 1, 2, 3 or 4 Rating on Initial EDA SelMeth 1, 2, 3 or 4 Rating on Select Method(s) InterpRes 1, 2, 3 or 4 Rating on Interpret Results VisOrg 1, 2, 3 or 4 Rating on Visual Organization TxtOrg 1, 2, 3 or 4 Rating on Text Organization Artifact (text labels) Unique identifier for each artifact Repeated 0 or 1 1 = this is one of the 13 artifacts seen by all 3 raters
+Variable Name Values Description (X) 1, 2, 3, Row number in the data set Rater 1, 2 or 3 Which of the three raters gave a rating (Sample) 1, 2, 3, Sample number (Overlap) 1, 2,, 13 Unique identifier for artifact seen by all 3 raters Which semester the artifact came from Sex M or F Sex or gender of student who created the artifact RsrchQ 1, 2, 3 or 4 Rating on Research Question CritDes 1, 2, 3 or 4 Rating on Critique Design InitEDA 1, 2, 3 or 4 Rating on Initial EDA SelMeth 1, 2, 3 or 4 Rating on Select Method(s) InterpRes 1, 2, 3 or 4 Rating on Interpret Results VisOrg 1, 2, 3 or 4 Rating on Visual Organization TxtOrg 1, 2, 3 or 4 Rating on Text Organization Artifact (text labels) Unique identifier for each artifact Repeated 0 or 1 1 = this is one of the 13 artifacts seen by all 3 raters